 The guide layer icon appears before the layer name in the Advanced mode timeline.
 When a guide layer is selected on the stage, it's outlined in orange.

 To convert a guide layer back to a regular element, right-click it and uncheck Guide layer in the pop-up menu.

 Guide layers are absent from published files, so they aren't factored into the published file size.
 Any events, CSS rules, or dynamic data bindings that reference guide layers are also removed from the preview and the published files.

 Each mask is represented by a layer in the Advanced mode timeline with the symbol in front of the layer name.

-Mask layers can be selected, hidden, and locked, just like element layers.
+You can select, hide, lock, or set the visibility range for mask layers, just like for element layers.
 But they behave differently in the following ways:

 - Mask layers always appear directly under their host element's layer.
 When you reorder a mask layer or the host element layer, both layers automatically move.

 - Deleting a host element also deletes its mask.

 - You can only delete a mix of element and mask layers if the host elements for the masks are included in the selection.

 - You can't duplicate a mask layer.